mmestre21/LinkedHospitalityMS-1/README.md

 * **Header** that contains the company logo and the navigation bar.
 * **Carousel** using pictures related to the Hospitality industry.
 * **About us** section that provides knowledge about the company, this has pictures of three key directors of the company with a quote and image.
 It also has information about Who we are, what we do, and How we do it.
-* **Our Members** Shows a small group of members telling about their experience using LinkedHospitality and a series of pictures showcasing the logos of all the members.
+* **Our Members** Shows a small group of members telling about their experience using LinkedHospitality and a series of pictures showcasing all the members' logos.
 * **Our Events** displays information about the events, dates and venues.
 * **Get Linked** a contact form with the space to submit personal details, name, email, contact number, company and a drop-down button to choose the type of company.
-* **Footer** it contains links to social media, phone number and email.
+* **Footer** contains links to social media, phone number and email.

 ### **3. Structure**

-The structure idea is to reduce complexity and cognitive overload by creating a single-page website with a linear path that contains all the information and features required by the ideal users.
+The structure idea is to reduce complexity and cognitive overload by creating a single-page website with a linear path containing all the information and features required by the ideal users.
 The navigation bar is located on the right and includes the links for all four sections of the page.
-The Logo is on the left and brings the user back to the bottom of the page; this is an Industry standard that maintains familiarity and makes it easy to navigate when accessed for the first time.
-All the elements are discoverable and have content hinting by partially revealing parts of the next area just above the fold to encourage the user to scroll down.
+The logo is on the left and brings the user back to the bottom of the page; this is an Industry standard that maintains familiarity and makes it easy to navigate when accessed for the first time.
+All the elements are discoverable and have content hinting by partially revealing parts of the following area just above the fold to encourage them to scroll down.
 I  have created the user flow strategically to encourage the user to keep scrolling down and unfolding information that will make them confident about the company and stimulate them to submit their details in the contact form.